 Christmas and Mother’s Day are excellent times to try new skincare products.
 This is when department store beauty brands, online retailers, and mid-range retailers offer bundles.
 This allows you to try different serums and night creams.
 It’s also a good time to try new makeup and haircare products and stock up on products you know and love.

-Generally, skin care products should not sting, burn, or cause irritation.
+Generally, skincare products should not sting, burn, or cause irritation.
 If your skin is dry or irritated, products that don’t typically sting may sting.
 Most products that cause irritation are too harsh, not for your skin type, or contain ingredients your skin needs time to adjust to.

 For example, vitamin C serums formulated with ascorbic acid may cause mild skin irritation.
-Vitamin C oils formulated from tetrahexyldecyl ascorbate are gentle.
+Vitamin C oils formulated from tetrahexyldecyl ascorbate are gentler.
 However, tetrahexyldecyl ascorbate-based vitamin C products often cost twice the price of ascorbic acid products.

 We’ve all been there!
-If you have a facial serum or moisturizer that didn’t work for you, use it on your hands or feet!
+If you have a facial serum or moisturiser that didn’t work for you, use it on your hands or feet!
 If the face cream has SPF, pop it in your purse to use as daytime hand cream.
 Or give it to a friend or family member to try.

-When to splurge and when to save on skincare products?
+When to Splurge and When to Save on Skincare Products

-#1 Anything Condition-Specific: Splurge
+1. Anything Condition-Specific: Splurge

 Common skin conditions include: